beezwax/bzBond/packages/bzBond-claris/README.md

   - Body part only
   - Show records from: WEB_PROJECT

-5. Import or copy the following scripts into the target file:
+5. Import or copy the `bzBond` script folder into the target file
-  `bzBondRelay`
-  `bzBond Clear Web Project Cache`
-  `bzBond Clear Web Project Cache OnClick`
-  `bzBond Launch From Create bzBond App`
-  `bzBond Load Web Viewer`
-  `bzBond Load Web Viewers On Current Layout`
-  `bzBond Open Default Web Viewer In Debug Mode`
-  `bzBond Set Source Code From URL`
-  `bzBond Set Source Code From URL OnClick`
-  `bzBond Toggle Web Project Debug Mode`
-  `bzBond Toggle Web Project Debug Mode OnClick`
-  `bzBond Toggle Web Viewer Debug Mode`
-  `bzBond Toggle Web Viewer Debug Mode OnClick`
-  `bzBond Turn Off Debug Mode For All Web Projects`
-  `bzBond Turn Off Debug Mode For All Web Projects OnClick`
-  `bzBond Turn Off Debug Mode For All Web Viewers`
-  `bzBond Turn Off Debug Mode For All Web Viewers OnClick`
-  `bzBond Upsert Web Project`

-6. Copy the objects from the `bzBond Web Project Manager` layout into the `bzBond Web Project Manager` created in step 3
+6. Copy the objects from the `bzBond Web Project Manager` layout into the `bzBond Web Project Manager` layout created in step 3

-7. Copy the objects from the `bzBond Default Web Viewer` layout into the `bzBond Default Web Viewer` created in step 4
+7. Copy the objects from the `bzBond Default Web Viewer` layout into the `bzBond Default Web Viewer` layout created in step 4

-## bzBondRelay script
+## Usage: bzBondRelay script

 ### Introduction

 The `bzBondRelay` script manages FileMaker interactions with web code.
 These interactions are between FileMaker scripts and FileMaker web viewers, or FileMaker scripts and the [bzBond-server](../bzBond-server/) app.

+The majority of these functions are called from the [bzBond-js](../bzBond-js/) and are documented there.
+The exception is the Perform JavaScript feature, which enables JavaScript functions to be integrated into a regular FileMaker script flow.

 ### Integrating JavaScript functions with FileMaker scripts